DiMaria11/flask-app/README.md

 # flask-app
 This is my first involvement in flask development
+I love python language.
+I like the flask framework.
+I am just testing the Waters.